 A few reliable companies (such as CiiTECH’s Provacan label) are fully compliant with the MHRA and organizations like the UK Cannabis Trade Association.
 However, CBD oil from such brands is typically only available online.
 There remains a fear of their products being seized if left in UK warehouses.

 The good news for UK citizens is that companies like Provacan – and several others – can ship nationwide.
 They also deliver to other countries within the EU.
 It is arguably more convenient than purchasing from a retail store on the high street.
 After all, you can have these products shipped to your door without leaving the house.

 Final Thoughts on CBD Oil Laws in the UK

-If you want to benefit from prescription cannabis oil, you need to go through a long process.
+If you want to benefit from prescription cannabis oil, you need to undergo a long process.
 It remains challenging to find a physician willing (and able) to write a prescription.
-The new Cancard will help MMJ patients grow cannabis at home without fear of legal repercussions.
+The new Cancard will help MMJ patients grow cannabis at home (to a reasonable degree) without fear of legal repercussions.

 However, buying CBD oil in the UK is a straightforward process.
 You can purchase it from hundreds of specialty CBD stores, not to mention high street chains.
 It is even easier to order it from a reputable brand like Provacan as it gets its cannabidiol from hemp grown outside the United Kingdom.

 CBD oil UK law mandates that products must contain a maximum of 1mg of THC or CBN.
 Unless they have a license from the MHRA, sellers must sell CBD products as nutritional supplements and not make any medical claims.